-Although 433 of the 504 respondents (86%) appeared to provide a response to this question, many of these contained text which indicated they do not go to the courts.
+Although 433 of the 504 respondents appeared to provide a response to this question, many of these answers contained text indicating they do not go to the courts.
 Appendix C contains the detailed comment responses and should be read for further qualitative input.